-- By 2022, provide links to LACDA and CalHFA homebuyer assistance programs on City website. - By 2023 and at least every other year, pursue funding available at HCD to provide a local homebuyer assistance program that is tailored for the local housing market.
+- By 2022, provide links to LACDA and CalHFA homebuyer assistance programs on City website.
+Increase program outreach in northern Gardena where there are concentrated disproportionate housing needs. - By 2023 and at least every other year, pursue funding available at HCD to provide a local homebuyer assistance program that is tailored for the local housing market.